History Files

 960 - 962

-Rus mercenary units are involved in a successful Eastern Roman naval expedition against Crete between 960-961, during which the amir of Crete is captured along with his large treasury and the rest of the wealth that is found on the island (including silver and gold).
+Rus mercenary units are involved in a successful Eastern Roman naval expedition against Crete between 960-961, during which the amir of Crete is captured along with his large treasury and the rest of the wealth which is found on the island (including silver and gold).

-It is likely that the Rus units are then transferred to the Roman expedition to Cilicia which resumes in early 962 as part of the campaign to reconquer Syria.
-That year, fifty-four forts belonging to the amir of Tarsus are captured along with Anazarbus.
+In that year fifty-four forts which belong to the amir of Tarsus are captured along with Anazarbus.
 Later in the same year, the Romans capture and raid Sayfud Dawla's capital of Aleppo (apart from its citadel).
 Germanikeia is taken towards the year's end.

 963